xleon/I18N-Portable/README.md

     List<PortableLanguage> languages = I18N.Current.Languages;

-Each of those have a "Locale" property indicating the ISO code (ie: en, es) and a "DisplayName" property with a human description of the language (ie: English, Spanish)
+Each of those have a "Locale" property indicating the ISO code (ie: en, es) and a "DisplayName" property with a human translated description of the language (ie: English, Español)

     public class PortableLanguage
 	{